awilsoncs/worldgen/README.md

 - [ ] Update docstrings to reflect current operation.

-## Major Goals for 0.1:
+## Major Goals for 0.2:

-- [ ] Add a variable to control the smoothness of the map, so that I can also add a function to variably smooth some areas more than others.
+- [ ] Create a simplified plate tectonics simulation.